 Once you have been given a diagnosis, it can be helpful to get a second opinion to confirm the diagnosis before making treatment decisions.
 As with any rare cancer, second and even third opinions are an important and reasonable step to take.

 Our Facing a new diagnosis page lists the next steps you can take to get the best possible care.

 It is important to go to a hospital, treatment center, or network of treatment centers where doctors have experience diagnosing and treating chordoma as soon as chordoma is suspected.
 You should avoid having a biopsy or surgery to confirm the diagnosis of chordoma outside of a A hospital, treatment center, or network of treatment centers where doctors have expertise in particular diseases. because, if not done properly, these procedures can cause the chordoma to spread.

 What are the signs and symptoms of chordoma?

 The most common signs of chordoma are pain and neurological changes.

-Skull base chordomas most often cause headache, neck pain, or double vision.
+The bones at the bottom part of the skull that separate the brain from other structures.
+The clivus is one of the bones of the skull base. chordomas most often cause headache, neck pain, or double vision.
 If large enough, they may affect facial sensation or movement, voice, speech, and swallowing function.